Marcus-bot/Marcus-bot.github.io/_pages/Projects.md

 ---
-title: "Archive Layout with Content"
+title: "Projects"
-layout: archive
+layout: Projects
-permalink: /archive-layout-with-content/
+permalink: /Projects/
 ---

-A variety of common markup showing how the theme styles them.
+A variety of common projects.

 # Header one